 Finding an effective treatment for your chronic pain can be as physically and emotionally draining as the pain itself.
-Double board-certified pain management expert Dr. Jay M. Shah at SamWell Institute for Pain Management in West Orange and Colonia, New Jersey, understands your frustration and offers many pain management options, including peripheral nerve stimulation, which is a device that alters pain signals to help control your discomfort.
+Double board-certified pain management expert Dr. Jay M. Shah at SamWell Institute for Pain Management in Colonia, New Jersey, understands your frustration and offers many pain management options, including peripheral nerve stimulation, which is a device that alters pain signals to help control your discomfort.
 To learn more about peripheral nerve stimulation and how it may help you, contact the office by phone or online today.

 Peripheral nerve stimulation is a device used to control chronic pain.
 It’s a safe and effective tool that may help decrease your need for prescription medication for pain control.

 Peripheral nerve stimulation works by sending a weak electrical pulse to your peripheral nerve.
 The stimulation of the non-painful sensory nerve causes your brain to “turn off” the pain signal, thereby significantly decreasing your painful sensations.
 Many patients report feeling a tingling sensation when the nerve is being stimulated.